-- ISA Expansion Slot: Your server has one industry standard architecture (ISA) expansion slot. - Many adapters provide bus-master capabilities, which enable the adapters to perform operations without interrupting the system microprocessors. - Parallel Connector: A signal cable for a parallel device, such as a printer, connects here. - 4 Serial A Connector: A serial signal cable for a modem or other serial device connects to this 9-pin serial connector.
+- ISA Expansion Slot: The server has one industry standard architecture (ISA) expansion slot. - Many adapters provide bus-master capabilities, which enable the adapters to perform operations without interrupting the system microprocessors. - Parallel Connector: A signal cable for a parallel device, such as a printer, connects here. - Serial A Connector: A serial signal cable for a modem or other serial device connects to this 9-pin serial connector.
 Serial port A can be shared by the Netfinity Advanced System Management Processor and the operating system.
-See "Devices and I/O Ports" on page 51 for port assignment information.
+See "Devices and I/O ports" on page 24 for port assignment information.
 If you are using a 25-pin signal cable, you need a 9-pin-to-25-pin adapter cable. - Attention Lights for Hot-Plug PCI Slots: Each hot-plug PCI slot has an Attention light that is visible from the rear of the server.
 An Attention light flashes approximately once per second when it is on.
-The meaning of the Attention lights is defined by your operating system.
-Refer to your operating system documentation to determine if it supports hot-plug PCI adapters and, if so, what the Attention lights indicate.
+The meaning of the Attention lights is defined by the operating system.
+Refer to the operating system documentation to determine if it supports hot-plug PCI adapters and, if so, what the Attention lights indicate.

 - Serial B Connector: A serial signal cable for a modem or other serial device connects to this 9-pin serial connector.
 Serial port B is used by the operating system and cannot be shared by the Netfinity Advanced System Management Processor.
-See "Devices and I/O Ports" on page 51 for port assignment information.
-If you are using a 25-pin signal cable, you need a 9-pin-to-25-pin adapter cable. - Video Connector: The monitor signal cable connects here. - Power Supply 1 Power Connector: The power cord for power supply 1 connects here.
-(The power connector for an additional optional power supply is covered by the filler panel. - 9 NetBAY3: The tower model of the Netfinity 5500-M10 comes with a NetBAY3 attached.
+See "Devices and I/O ports" on page 24 for port assignment information.
+If you are using a 25-pin signal cable, you need a 9-pin-to-25-pin adapter cable. - Video Connector: The monitor signal cable connects here. - Power Supply 1 Power Connector: The power cord for power supply 1 connects here. - NetBAY3: The tower models of the Netfinity 5500 M20 come with a NetBAY3 attached.
 You can install devices, such as the IBM EXP10 or a power distribution unit, in the NetBAY3.
-Refer to "Installing Devices in the NetBAY3" for more information. - Management C Connector: This connector is used to attach a modem that is dedicated to communication with the Netfinity Advanced System Management Processor. - Universal Serial Bus 2 Connector: You can attach an I/O device to this universal serial bus (USB) connector.
+Refer to "Installing devices in the NetBAY3" for more information. - Management C Connector: This connector is used to attach a modem that is dedicated to communication with the Netfinity Advanced System Management Processor. - Universal Serial Bus 2 Connector: You can attach an I/O device to this universal serial bus (USB) connector.
 You need a 4-pin cable to connect devices to USB 1 or 2.